Everything That Happens To Your Vagina After You Give Birth

 If that wasn’t enough to make you cringe, the fourth and scariest degree of vaginal tearing affects the anus and the mucous membrane lining the rectum.
 A fix for this will also involve surgery.

-Luckily, ACOG has guidelines to help doctors reduce the severity of tears, and prevent third and fourth degree issues.
+Luckily, the Royal College of Obstetricians and Gynaecologists have guidelines on how to reduce the severity of tears, and prevent third and fourth degree issues.
 And, these extreme lacerations aren’t that likely, although it’s hard to pin down official rates.
-The Royal College of Obstetricians and Gynecologists noted in a 2015 report that third and fourth degree issues only occur in 3 in 100 women having a vaginal birth.
+The RCOG noted in a 2015 report that third and fourth degree issues only occur in 3 in 100 women having a vaginal birth.
 It’s slightly more common if it’s a woman’s first delivery, the report notes.

 Another bright spot: There are things you can do post-birth to reduce the pain.
 Bartos recommends ice packs, for one.
 You should wrap them in a towel to make sure they're not too cold for your skin.
-She also recommends using a light anti-inflammatory such as Motrin or Tylenol.
-She also says that the numbing spray Dermoplast — which relieves itching and pain surrounding cuts — is life-saver for many moms.
-You can also try Epifoam, which is a topical foam that decreases pain and swelling.
+She also recommends using a light anti-inflammatory such as ibuprofen.
+She also says that the numbing spray Dermoplast — which relieves itching and pain surrounding cuts — is life-saver for many mums.

 Advertisement